Athinadesign/20230501git/README.md

 - git restore HASH FILE : to revert file to pre commit stage
 - git checkout HASH FILE: rever file from any point in time
 - git restore --source=HASH FILE : newer way to restore a file
+- .gitignore: file of patterns for which files/folders to ignore
+- .git keep: convention to put a file in an empty folder we want